Tag Archives: canon

 Producer: Sampaguita Pictures

-Cast: Lolita Rodriguez, Dolphy, Rogelio de la Rosa, Matimtiman Cruz, Jose de Villa, Horacio Morelos, Etang Discher, Luis Gonzales, Bella Flores, Bruno Punzalan
+Cast: Lolita Rodriguez, Dolphy, Rogelio de la Rosa, Matimtiman Cruz, Jose de Villa, Horacio Morelos, Etang Discher, Luis Gonzales, Bella Flores, Bruno Punzalan, Luciano B. Carlos, Herminia Carranza, Teroy de Guzman

 Tomboyish Luisa and cross-dressing Gorio are the children of Ambo, a chauffeur for a rich couple and their son, Gardo.
 When Ambo gets sick, Luisa takes over his job by pretending to be a boy.
 Later, Gorio is adopted by Gardo’s parents when they mistake him for a girl.
 As the siblings get into all sorts of high jinks, the arrival of Gardo’s ladylove complicates matters even further.

 Dolphy has always been a difficult figure to revaluate.
 The strategies he used to attain respectability did not permit much creative leeway, so his innovations as comedian generally tended to observe the limits expected of wholesome family fare.
-Several of his collaborations with Luciano B. Carlos, another too-eager-to-please major talent, hold up well as pleasant diversions, particularly during the libertarian bomba [soft-core] period of the early 1970s.
+Several of his collaborations with Luciano B. Carlos, another eager-to-please major talent, hold up well as pleasant diversions, particularly during the libertarian bomba [soft-core] period of the early 1970s.
 Among his sex-themed comedies, the ones where he toyed with the concept of masculinity have provided a legacy that several later generations of comedians were able to draw from.[1]
-Mar S. Torres’s Jack en Jill, for all its dated assumptions, including its problematic misogyny, marks the moment when the figures of the so-called inverts (effeminate male and masculine female), though prevented from exhibiting same-sex desire and falsely provided with the last-minute discovery of their heterosexual tendencies, were foregrounded and set on a quite-lengthy journey to social acceptability.
+Mar S. Torres’s Jack en Jill, for all its dated assumptions, including its problematic misogyny, marks the moment when the figures of the so-called inverts (effeminate male and masculine female), though prevented from exhibiting same-sex desire and, always in the queer woman’s case, falsely provided with the last-minute discovery of their heterosexual tendencies, were foregrounded and set on a quite-lengthy journey to social acceptability.

 Note